aws-amplify/aws-sdk-ios/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Stack Trace**
-Please provide a stack trace if applicable i.e. a crash is occurring.
+Please provide a stack trace if applicable e.g. a crash is occurring.

 **Code Snippet**
 Please provide a snippet of the code causing the issue or how you are using the service that has the bug.

-**Unique Config**
+**Unique Configuration**
 If you are reporting an issue with a unique configuration or where configuration can make a difference in code execution (i.e. Cognito) please provide your configuration.
+Please make sure to obfuscate sensitive information from the configuration before posting.

 **Areas of the SDK you are using (AWSMobileClient, Cognito, Pinpoint, IoT, etc)?**